Preparing Your Finances for a Freelance Career

 If you are tired of the daily grind and ready to pursue your passion for writing, you may feel that now’s the right time to jump into freelance writing.
-Freelance writing can be a very lucrative career, especially if you snag a steady stream of high-paying assignments.
+Freelance writing is one of the most legit work-from-home jobs you’ll find, and it can turn into a very lucrative career – especially if you snag a steady stream of high-paying assignments.
 However, the income isn’t always consistent, and many times, it’s feast or famine.

 But, don’t let the financial reality scare you back to the office.
 The truth is, many people are able to make a career of freelance writing – where they’re able to sit home in front of their computers and be creative.

 Like any major career transition, there is a wrong and a right way to move forward.
 You may feel that a leap of faith is the best approach.
 You know, where you quit your job and take a chance.
 This may work for some.
 However, if you don’t want to return to the workforce six months after launching your career, you need a financial plan.

 The bills don’t stop after starting a freelance writing career.
 And yes, things may be a little tight in the beginning.
 But with a financial cushion and self-motivation, you might just make it work.

 Here are three ways to prepare your finances: